LoganYangBo/-Data-Mining-Projects-/README.md

 If a patient's true class is 4 and their predicted class is 0, their NET_BENEFIT = 0 - 100 = -100
 If a patient's true class is 4 and they are correctly classified, their NET_BENEFIT is 500*(4+1) - 500 = 2000
 The medical institution would like you to evaluate the use of a K-Nearest-Neighbor classifier as a starting point.
 You agree to do so, as long as you then can choose a different classifier if you are not satisfied with KNN.

+Projection3:
+In this lab, you will perform clustering on three datasets.
+Your will choose suitable clustering algorithms, evaluate them on the datasets, and compare their performance.
+Datasets:
+The file small_Xydf.csv is a two-dimensional dataset with 200 records.
+It contains columns X0, X1, and y.
+The y column is the actual cluster number that was produced by the dataset generation algorithm.
+Do not use it for the clustering algorithm.
+It will be used to evaluate your clustering algorithm below.
+The file large1_Xydf.csv is a two-dimensional dataset with 3000 records.
+It contains columns X0, X1, and y.
+The y column is the actual cluster number that was produced by the dataset generation algorithm.
+Do not use it for the clustering algorithm.
+It will be used to evaluate your clustering algorithm below.
+The file large2_Xydf.csv is another two-dimensional dataset with 3000 records, and characteristics different from the “large1” dataset.
+It contains columns X0, X1, and y.
+The y column is the actual cluster number that was produced by the dataset generation algorithm.
+Do not use it for the clustering algorithm.
+It will be used to evaluate your clustering algorithm below.
+Approach:
+This homework makes use of the Clustering Algorithms offered by the SciKitLearn Library.
+Study the information at https://scikit-learn.org/stable/modules/clustering.html.
+Follow the guidance in the individual sections below.